Read this page carefully should you wish to purchase an animal or have questions about the procedures and the list of animals accepted.

 The following birds are also accepted:

-All dogs must have a license available at a cost of $25 per year.
+All dogs must have a license, available at a cost of $25 per year.
 Each license is valid from January 1 to December 31.
-Within 15 days of the dog’s adoption or move into the municipality, owners are required to obtain a license at the Animal protection service.
+Owners can obtain one from the Service de protection des animaux within 15 days of adopting the dog or moving into the municipality.

-Licenses for guide dogs and farm dogs are free.
+Licenses for guide dogs and farm dogs are free of charge.

-Lost or destroyed licenses and certificates can be replaced at a cost of $2.
+Lost or destroyed licenses and certificates may be replaced at a cost of $2.

 Exotic animals are permitted with the exception of: